QOLMedTech/old-site/index.md

   - type: aside.html
     section_id: aside
     title: Work With Us
-    text:
-    At QOL MedTech, we’re dedicated to transforming healthcare for everyone—whether you’re in a bustling urban center or a remote rural community.
-Our wearable technology supports healthcare providers, caregivers, physiotherapists, athletes, and individuals by accelerating recovery, enhancing exercise compliance, and optimizing performance.

-    We’re here to partner with you to make healthcare more accessible, effective, and impactful, no matter where you are.
+    text: We’re here to partner with you to make healthcare more accessible, effective, and impactful, no matter where you are.
 Let’s work together to bring advanced, personalized care to your organization, practice, or community.
 Connect with us today, and let’s start making a difference together.

     actions:
-      - title: Download Now!
+      - title: Join Us
         url: https://startbootstrap.com/themes/creative/
         class: btn-light